n1kito/minishell/README.md

   - During token recognition no substitutions shall be actually performed, and the result token shall contain exactly the characters that appear in the input (except for <newline> joining), unmodified, including any embedded or enclosing quotes or substitution operators, between the <quotation-mark> and the end of the quoted text.
 The token shall not be delimited by the end of the quoted field.
   - The various quoting mechanisms are the escape character ` \ `, single-quotes `'`, and double-quotes `"`.
   - [More about UNIX Shell Quoting](https://rg1-teaching.mpi-inf.mpg.de/unixffb-ss98/quoting-guide.html)
+  - I don't think we need to handle the \, subject says:
+  - > Not interpret unclosed quotes or special characters which are not required by the suject such as \ (backslash) or ; (semicolon)..
 - [ ] (5) If the current character is an unquoted `$` or ``` (accent grave), the shell shall identify the start of any candidates for parameter expansion (Parameter Expansion), command substitution (Command Substitution), or arithmetic expansion (Arithmetic Expansion) from their introductory unquoted character sequences: '$' or "${", "$(" or '`', and "$((", respectively.
 The shell shall read sufficient input to determine the end of the unit to be expanded (as explained in the cited sections).
 While processing the characters, if instances of expansions or quoting are found nested within the substitution, the shell shall recursively process them in the manner specified for the construct that is found.
 The characters found from the beginning of the substitution to its end, allowing for any recursion necessary to recognize embedded constructs, shall be included unmodified in the result token, including any embedded or enclosing substitution operators or quotes.
 The token shall not be delimited by the end of the substitution.
   - I don't think we need to handle the accent grave, subject says:
   - > Handle environment variables ($ followed by a sequence of characters) which should expand to their values.
-- [ ] (6) If the current character is not quoted and can be used as the first character of a new operator, the current token (if any) shall be delimited.
+- [x] (6) If the current character is not quoted and can be used as the first character of a new operator, the current token (if any) shall be delimited.
 The current character shall be used as the beginning of the next (operator) token.
 - [x] (7) If the current character is an unquoted `<blank>`, any token containing the previous character is delimited and the current character shall be discarded.
 - [x] (8) If the previous character was part of a word, the current character shall be appended to that word.
 - [x] (9) ~~If the current character is a '#', it and all subsequent characters up to, but excluding, the next <newline> shall be discarded as a comment.
 The <newline> that ends the line is not considered part of the comment.~~
-- [ ] (10) The current character is used as the start of a new word.
+- [x] (10) The current character is used as the start of a new word.

 Once a token is delimited, it is categorized as required by the grammar in Shell Grammar.